immersivecognition/unity-experiment-framework/README.md

 }
 ```

-More examples are contained in the package and on the [Wiki](https://github.com/immersivecognition/unity-experiment-framework/wiki).
+More examples are contained in the package and on the [Wiki](https://github.com/immersivecognition/unity-experiment-framework/wiki) including a full written tutorial.

 ## Development